durrantm/code_samples/README.md

 </br>
 They include some simple examples of refactoring, which is another favourite activity of mine.<br>
 <br/>
-Python, C# and Java are intended as basic templates for languages I have used less recently.
+Python, C# and Java are intended as basic templates for languages I have used less recently or not with webdriver.